 Measles Madness: An inevitable outbreak and what we can learn from it

-Clark County, Washington, just north of Portland and the community where I practice, has made national news this week.
-Over the past month, we’ve had a growing measles outbreak, with 38 confirmed and 13 suspected cases as of this morning.
-The vast majority of those infected have been unvaccinated children.
-The governor has declared a state of emergency, and the outbreak has now spread to Portland and Seattle as well, with at least one confirmed case in both cities.
+Clark County, Washington, just north of Portland and the community where I practice as a pediatrician, has made national news over the past few months.
+We’ve had a major measles outbreak since early January, which was just declared officially over on April 29.
+There were a total of 71 confirmed cases, with the vast majority being unvaccinated children.
+The governor has declared a state of emergency, and the outbreak spread to Portland and Seattle as well.
 The list of exposed locations has been nightmarish, including the Portland airport, an NBA basketball game, and IKEA among many others.
-Since the incubation period averages a lengthy two weeks, public health officials are bracing for more cases.
+According to the Clark County Public Health Department, responders logged a tireless 19,000 hours in dealing with the outbreak.

 A Washington Post article from January 23 called my community an anti-vaccination ‘hotspot’.
 Dr. Peter Hotez, a professor of pediatrics at Baylor University, was blunt in his assessment of the situation: “Portland is a total train wreck when it comes to vaccine rates.”
 (1) Ouch.

-My community is on edge.
-My clinic has been taking nearly 2000 calls a day, many from concerned parents worried about the risk for their kids.
-We’re basically operating a drive-thru measles clinic, seeing possible cases in their cars.
-Parents of healthy kids are cancelling checkups, not wanting to risk an exposure.
+My community has been on edge.
+During the early days of the outbreak my clinic was taking taking nearly 2000 calls a day, many from concerned parents worried about the risk for their kids.
+We were basically operating a drive-thru measles clinic, putting on gowns, gloves, and masks and seeing possible cases in their cars.
+Parents of healthy kids cancelled checkups, not wanting to risk an exposure.
+Schools were disrupted and nervous families stopped leaving the house.

 How did this happen?
 Measles is something my grandparents might have gotten, like cholera or smallpox.
 An archaic sounding scourge that we supposedly triumphed over.
-So why is this completely preventable disease tearing through my community in 2019?
+So why did this completely preventable disease tear through my community in 2019?

-It’s worth a little reflection to know how we got here, why this outbreak was inevitable, and to understand that we’re on a collision course for even more outbreaks in the future.
+It’s worth a little reflection to know how we got here, why this outbreak (and the others spreading through our country) was inevitable, and to understand that we’re on a collision course for even more outbreaks in the future.

 There were a few high-profile outbreaks in 2014, including 383 cases that spread through a largely unimmunized Amish population in Ohio, as well as an outbreak at Disneyland that eventually affected 147 people across 8 states.